 6. Customer Acquisition on Airbnb

-Establish a customer service protocol – Establish a customer service protocol that includes responding to customer inquiries promptly.
+- Establish a customer service protocol – Establish a customer service protocol that includes responding to customer inquiries within an hour.

-Set competitive rates – Set competitive rates in your local market.
+- Set competitive rates – Set competitive rates in your local market.
 Don’t be that greedy Airbnb with the massive cleaning fee.
-People are super turned off by that!
+That super turns people off!

-Maintain a reasonable acceptance rate and an up-to-date booking calendar.
-This will help potential customers determine your space’s availability and build up customer satisfaction stats.
+- Maintain a reasonable acceptance rate and an up-to-date booking calendar.
+This will help potential customers determine when your space is available and build up customer satisfaction stats.

 7. Property Management for Your Rental Listing

-When starting an Airbnb business, there are several considerations regarding property management.
-Property managers or property management companies are often needed to help manage the tedious tasks associated with running a successful Airbnb business, such as maintenance, supporting set income goals, cleaning services, and concierge and critical assistance, among other benefits.
-These services can benefit vacation rental owners with multiple properties or those for whom Airbnb is a second career.
+When starting an Airbnb business, property management plays a vital role.
+Property managers or management companies can assist with various tasks to ensure a successful venture.
+They handle maintenance, support income goals, provide cleaning services, offer concierge assistance, and more.
+These services are particularly beneficial for owners with multiple properties or those pursuing Airbnb as a second career.

-When hiring a property manager, it’s essential to know the short-term rental business inside out and understand the local market and what competitors are doing.
-It’s also critical to have good communication and project management skills, as a big part of the job will involve managing guest relations.
+When hiring a property manager, expertise in the short-term rental business and a deep understanding of the local market and competition is crucial.
+Effective communication and project management skills are also essential, as guest relations management is a significant part of the job.

-Aside from hiring a property manager, there are other ways to simplify the Airbnb business, such as using a property management system (PMS) to automate some of the more repetitive tasks, like guest communications and combining calendars from multiple listing sites.
-Additionally, smart locks, lights, and sensors can be set up to conserve energy, lower utility bills, or deter thieves when the property is empty.
+In addition to hiring a property manager, there are other ways to streamline your Airbnb business.
+A property management system (PMS) can automate repetitive tasks like guest communications and calendar management across multiple listing sites.
+Implementing smart locks, lights, and sensors can conserve energy, reduce utility costs, and enhance security when the property is unoccupied.

-What I do: I’m 31, and I started my Airbnb when I was about 27 with minimal disposable income.
+I’m 31 as of 2023, and I started my Airbnb at about 27 with minimal disposable income.
 I did not want to pay a Property Management company, so I cleaned and repaired myself.
 When I decided to start traveling, I hired a housekeeper for $125 per clean.
 If an issue arises with my condo, I contact my HOA or housekeeper to arrange for a handyman to help me.
 Is this the most stress-free situation?
 No. But I pocket my income and don’t have to pay a 30-40% exorbitant management fee.